 Viburnum plicatum f. tomentosum (Located on the Bush Azalea Trail) Viburnum plicatum f. tomentosum, commonly known as Doublefile Viburnum, is a dense, upright, multi-trunked deciduous shrub that typically grows to 8-10 feet tall and approximately 12 feet wide.
 This member of Adoxaceae (the moschatel family) is native to forested areas in China and Japan.
 The pleated leaves are attractive in spring and summer and turn a burgundy-red color in the fall.
 Showy, white, non-fragrant flowers in flat-topped clusters bloom in profusion in two “files” or rows along the branches in April.
 Pollinated flowers produce red berry-like drupes in the summer that are ornamentally attractive and a food source for birds.
 V. plicatum f. tomentosum is the wild form of the cultivated Snowball Viburnum that has sterile round clusters of Hydrangea-like white flowers in late April.
 This low maintenance shrub is easily grown in average to well-drained soil in full sun to part shade and tolerates drought well once established.

 From her time in the military, Tracy Cook developed a deep appreciation for family and home, and those things which conjure a sense of place; so she started keeping plants in pots to remind her of the manicured lawns and gardens of Huntsville, Alabama.
-As an undergraduate, Tracy sought to learn more about flowers to understand her successes and failures with her own plants.
+In her time at Auburn University, Tracy sought to learn more about flowers to understand her successes and failures with her own plants.
 Since the completion of her Bachelor’s degree in Ornamental Horticulture, Tracy has done landscape design, installation sales, nursery management, and landscape maintenance.

-In 2011, Tracy began working at the Huntsville Botanical Garden as a Horticulture Specialist; and since 2014 she has been assisting the Curator, Mike Gibson, with accessions, plant collections, and mapping.
+In 2011, Tracy began working at the Huntsville Botanical Garden (HBG) as a Horticulture Specialist; and since 2014 she has been assisting Mike Gibson with accessions, plant collections, and mapping.
 Through involvement with the Holmes Trillium Collection and Matthews Nature Trail, Tracy has an appreciation (obsession) for spring ephemerals and one plant in particular: our own federally endangered endemic Huntsville Vase Vine (Clematis morefieldii).
-Mapping and plant records are a large part of her contribution to the Garden as Assistant Curator, and she recently completed a graduate degree at Alabama A&M University using mapping tools for the conservation and promotion of native plants.
+Mapping and plant records are a large part of her contribution to the Garden as Curator.
+Her graduate degree in landscape ecology and geospatial science enable her to use mapping tools for the conservation and promotion of native plants.
+She also chairs the HBG Conservation Committee, which pursues initiatives of importance to HBG and community partners throughout the Tennessee Valley.

 This blog is intended to shed light on what goes on behind the scenes in the plant records office.
 What does a curator or assistant curator at a botanical garden do?
 How and why do we add plants to our collections?
 What kind of research is being done to help plant conservation in the garden?
 I aim to answer these questions and more!